confluentinc/tutorials/joining-table-table/kstreams/README.md

 Suppose you have a set of movies that have been released and a stream of ratings from moviegoers about how entertaining they are.
 But you're only interested in the latest rating and since the `KTable` is an update stream, you'll want to use a `KTable` for the ratings.
 In this tutorial, we'll write a program that joins the latest rating with content about the movie.

-First you'll create a `KTable` for the reference movie data
+First you'll create a `KTable` for the reference movie data:
 ```java
 KTable<Long, Movie> movieTable = builder.stream(MOVIE_INPUT_TOPIC,
                 Consumed.with(Serdes.Long(), movieSerde))
         .peek((key, value) -> LOG.info("Incoming movies key[{}] value[{}]", key, value))
         .toTable(Materialized.with(Serdes.Long(), movieSerde));
 ```
 Here you've started with a `KStream` so you can add a `peek` statement to view the incoming records, then convert it to a table with the `toTable` operator.
 Otherwise, you could create the table directly with `StreamBuilder.table`.
-Here we are assuming the underlying topic is keyed with the movie id.
+We assume that the underlying topic is keyed on the movie ID.

 Then you'll create your `KTable` of ratings:
 ```java